Leipziger BC 1893: History

-Founded on 6 March 1893 in the Keglerheim (Nordstraße) as a football and cricket club at the instigation of a group of three Englishmen, it is notable as a founding member of the DFB (Deutscher Fußball Bund or German Football Association) at Leipzig in 1900 where it was represented by Oskar Büttner.
+Leipziger BC was founded on 6 March 1893 at the Keglerheim on Nordstraße as a football and cricket club at the initiative of three Englishmen.
+In 1900, the club was involved in the founding of the German Football Association (DFB) in Leipzig.
+The DFB was founded on 28 January 1900 at the Mariengarten restaurant by representatives of 86 clubs.
+Oskar Büttner of Leipziger BC served on the DFB's first eleven-member committee.

-Prior to this LBC played a prominent role in the formation of Verband Leipziger Ballspiel-Vereine in 1896 with Büttner serving as the city league's first president.
-This circuit was part of the larger regional Verbande Mitteldeutscher Ballspiel-Vereine (Federation of Central German Ballgame Associations).
+Before this, LBC had played a prominent role in the formation of the Verband Leipziger Ballspiel-Vereine in 1896, with Büttner serving as the city league's first president.
+The league was associated with the larger regional Verband Mitteldeutscher Ballspiel-Vereine.

-The footballers played in the city's Sportplatz in white-and-yellow vertically striped jerseys and dark-blue shorts.
-They generally earned lower-to-mid-table results, with their best finish coming in 1907–08 when they appeared in the city final, losing 1:6 to VfB Leipzig.
-VfB also notes in their history that their first ever match was a victory over LBC (3:1) on 5 July 1896.
-After a long string of poor finishes LBC slipped to lower-tier play in the mid-1920s before disappearing towards the end of World War II.
+The team played at Sportplatz Leipzig, wearing vertically striped white-and-yellow shirts with dark-blue shorts.
+It generally recorded lower-to-mid-table finishes.
+In 1907–08, LBC reached the city final, where it lost 1–6 to VfB Leipzig.
+VfB Leipzig records its first match as a 3–1 victory over LBC on 5 July 1896.

+After a long series of poor finishes, LBC dropped into the lower divisions during the mid-1920s.
+The club disappeared towards the end of the Second World War.

-The association also had a tennis department.
+The association also had a tennis section.